ruby-concurrency/ref/README.md

 Ruby does come with the `WeakRef` class in the standard library.
 However, there are [issues with this class](https://bugs.ruby-lang.org/issues/4168) across several different Ruby runtimes.
 This gem provides a common interface to weak references that works across MRI, Ruby Enterprise Edition, YARV, JRuby and Rubinius.

-1. MRI and REE 1.8 - `WeakRef` extends from Delegator which is a very heavy weight class under Ruby 1.8.
-Creating a `WeakRef` object will allocate thousands of other objects and use up hundreds of kilobytes of memory.
-This makes `WeakRef` all but unusable even if you only need several hundred of them.
-2. YARV 1.9 - `WeakRef` is unsafe to use because the garbage collector can run in a different system thread than a thread allocating memory.
-This exposes a bug where a `WeakRef` may end up pointing to a completely different object than it originally referenced.
-3. Jruby and IronRuby - Jruby and IronRuby using the Ruby 1.8 libraries suffers from the same performance issue with the Delegator class.
-Furthermore, these VM's don't implement the method used to load an object from the heap using an object id and so cannot use a pure Ruby method to implement weak references.
-4. Rubinius - Rubinius implements `WeakRef` with a lighter weight version of delegation and works very well.
+1. Rubinius - Rubinius implements `WeakRef` with a lighter weight version of delegation and works very well.
-5. MRI Ruby 2.0 has a good implementation of `WeakRef`.
+2. MRI Ruby 2.0+ has a good implementation of `WeakRef`.

-## BasicObject

-Note that weak references will not work with MRI 1.9 or earlier.
-References will be created, but the objects will never be stored so the reference object will always treat the object as if it is always garbage collected.
-BasicObject does not implement the necessary methods to maintain the reference.